JuanCrg90/Docker-Workshop/README.md

 # Docker Workshop
 This is a simple workshop designed to learn the Docker fundamentals. you can do the excersices in your machine installing the docker engine from the [official Docker site](https://www.docker.com).
-If you don't want to install docker in your machine you can use thevagrant machine contained in this repository.
+If you don't want to install docker in your machine you can use the vagrant machine contained in this repository.

 ### Donate
 If you find useful this material, don't hesitate in invite me a coffee.